scrapetheplateweb-pap/scarpe-the-plate-website/replit.md

 - **Content Management**: Dynamic editing of page titles, descriptions, and social media links via the admin panel.
 - **Booking System**: Forms on service pages, weekly availability grid, and admin management of bookings.
 - **Post System**: Creation of text, image, and video posts with commenting functionality.
 Posts are filterable by service type in the Media gallery.
+- **Drag & Drop Section Reordering**: Admins can rearrange homepage sections using intuitive drag-and-drop controls with persistent ordering stored in the database.
 - **SEO**: Comprehensive meta tags (title, description, keywords, Open Graph, Twitter cards).

 ### Backend Architecture